 Autumn Jubilee Quilt Along – Block A

-Update – See my Buy My Patterns Page to purchase this pattern.
+See my Buy My Patterns Page to purchase the Pumpkin Star pattern.

 Today’s Giveaway is from Madam Sew!
 This 32-piece set fits almost any machine with the adapter that makes it possible to use the snap-on feet.
 I have used feet from this set on all four of my sewing machines made by Pfaff, Janome, Kenmore and Brother.
 It is wonderful to have just the right thing when you need a specialty foot for free motion quilting, accurate piecing with the quarter inch, paper piecing with the open toe, and lots more.
 Madam Sew also has a blog, with lots of good information and fun projects.
 I’ve written a few posts for them, and have more coming up soon, including a fun Christmas project.
 I have quite a few Madam Sew products, and they are all high quality.